Bring the weird and wonderful, the sacred and the profane. I welcome all parts of you here.

 about me

 I hold an MA in Integral Counseling Psychology from the California Institute of Integral Studies, as well as an MFA in Creative Writing from the University of San Francisco.
+I hold my 200 hour Yoga Teacher certification, and I am currently completing a Mindful Grieving Facilitator Certificate program.
 My previous work experience includes three years teaching middle school in a Montessori classroom in my hometown of Las Vegas, and nearly a decade serving and managing in several of San Francisco’s Michelin-starred restaurants.

 I completed my practicum and first year as an associate at the Church Street Integral Counseling Center.
-I worked with Bay Area Gestalt Institute for three years, and now I run a private practice Stephanie Bossy Therapy.
-I also teach a few evening yoga classes per week.
+I worked with Bay Area Gestalt Institute for three years, and now I run a private practice, Stephanie Bossy Therapy.
+I also teach a few vinyasa yoga classes per week.

 about my work